-- Use only with propane gas.
-Propane can cause fire or explosion if handled improperly. - Installation to be done by qualified personnel only. - Unit gets hot when operating, DO NOT TOUCH.
+- Use only with natural gas at 5" to 7" W.C. pressure. - Natural gas can cause fire or explosion if handled improperly. - Installation to be done by qualified personnel only. - Unit gets hot when operating, DO NOT TOUCH.
 Keep flammable materials away. - High CO2 levels (5000 PPM) are hazardous to people.
 Plants generally don't need more than 1500 PPM. - Unit must be controlled by timer or CO2 controller.
 Not for continuous operation.